PadraicWalsh/PadraicWalsh.github.io/README.md

 Communication: I believe I can effectively explain complex technical concepts to non-technical stakeholders.

 # Repository Structure
-Project-1: Contains the code, data, and documentation for Project 1.
+Project-1: In Memory SQL DB with OpenAi API Integration, contains the code, data, and documentation for the project.

-Project-2: Contains the code, data, and documentation for Project 2.
+Project-2: Mock Exam Generator, coming soon!

 # Reach Out
 I'm open to collaborations, discussions, and feedback!
 If you have any questions, suggestions, or just want to connect, feel free to reach out to me on LinkedIn or via email.